-Dr Yaseera Ismail started her undergraduate degree in 2015 at the University of KwaZulu-Natal.
-She completed her Masters of Science at the CSIR-National Laser Centre and obtained her PhD in 2015 in Physics on quantum communication from the University of KwaZulu-Natal.
+Dr Yaseera Ismail graduated in 2011 with her Masters of Science degree based at the CSIR-National Laser Centre and obtained her PhD in 2015 in Physics on quantum communication from the University of KwaZulu-Natal.
 In 2017 she was appointed Lecturer of Physics within the School of Chemistry and Physic at the University of KwaZulu Natal, Westville Campus.
 In 2016 Dr Ismail was conferred a TechWomen Emerging Leader Award by the United States Department of States and in 2018 was chosen as an Ambassador of the Optical Society of America (OSA).
-Dr Ismail is currently part of the executive committee of the OSA Non Linear Optics technical group, advisor to the UKZN OSA Student Chapter, an OSA Travelling Lecturer and is a member of the Editorial Board of the Scientific Reports Journal.
+Dr Ismail is currently part of the executive committee of the OSA Non-Linear Optics technical group, advisor to the UKZN OSA Student Chapter, an OSA Travelling Lecturer and is a member of the Editorial Board of the Scientific Reports Journal.

 Dr Ismail specialises in the development of quantum technologies, particularly in the field of quantum information science.
 She is an experimentalist developing quantum optical tools for the advancement of free-space long-range secure quantum communication.
 Quantum information science is based on the notion that the manipulation of information is governed only by the laws of physics.
 Quantum information encapsulates two major disciplines, quantum computing and communication.
 Ultimately, the security of information lies in the development of quantum communication.
-One of the most advanced quantum information related technologies at present is Quantum Key Distribution (QKD) which is a process that involves transmitting a secret key between two individuals aimed at secure data transfer for longer periods of time.
-The most vital characteristic of such a method is that the secrecy of the generated key is guaranteed by the laws of nature.
-Dr Ismail is also involved in the implementation of South Africa’s first cold atom experiments based on magneto optical trapping.
+One of the most advanced quantum information related technologies at present is Quantum Key Distribution (QKD) which is a process that involves transmitting a secret key between two individuals aimed at secure data transfer for longer periods.
+The most vital characteristic of such a method is that the laws of nature guarantee the secrecy of the generated key.
+Dr Ismail is also involved in the implementation of South Africa’s first cold atom experiments based on magneto-optical trapping.

 University of KwaZulu-Natal